Air fryer canned biscuits are great if you’re looking for a simple, classic addition to your breakfast, but don’t feel like making any from scratch.

 Instructions

-- When the biscuits are fully cooked, remove them from the air fryer and bake the rest of the biscuits in the air fryer following the times mentioned above.
-Alternatively, you can also freeze leftover uncooked biscuit dough in a freezer container if you don’t need it right now.
+- When the biscuits are fully cooked, remove them from the air fryer and cook the rest of the biscuits if needed.
+Alternatively, you can also freeze leftover raw biscuit dough in a freezer-safe container if you don't need it right now.

 Notes